Home » History Notes » August Offer

 As a goal for India, the British government suggested dominion status.
 A representative Indian body would be established after the war to draught the nation’s constitution.
 The Viceroy’s Council would be expanded so that more Indians than whites could participate.
 After the conflict, a war advisory committee would be established.

 However, the British administration resisted granting full independence.
 All services provided by the Republic of India will continue to be managed by the British, including the defence, finances, and domestic affairs.
-Viceroy further stated that before any constitutional reform, the dispute between the Indian National Congress (INC) and the Muslim League will be resolved.
+Viceroy further stated that before any constitutional reform, the dispute between the Indian National Congress (INC) and the Muslim League would be resolved.
 Minorities were given the assurance that a future constitution will take their opinions into account.

-August Offer and Indian Leaders Response
+August Offer and Indian Leaders’ Response

 The Indian National Congress and the Muslim League responded poorly to Viceroy Linlithgow’s August Resolution.
 India’s entry into World War I had already been proclaimed by the British administration without Indian assent.